jestarjokin/RobinPacker/README.md

 RobinPacker is based on work by the ScummVM team to re-implement the Robin Hood engine.

+# Installation

+* Install Python 2.7.
+Other versions of Python are not supported!
+* Install the following Python packages (I suggest using PIP to do so):
+** PyParsing >= 1.5.6
+** PIL (Python Imaging Library) >= 1.1.6
+* Download the source code and put it somewhere
+* Run "robinpacker.py" from the command line (see the "Usage" section for more info)

 # Usage

 To unpack all game files, pass the game directory as the first argument, and the output directory as the second argument.